nwolff/cours-NN/enhancements.md

 ## Technical

+- Bug on firefox when training the zalando model, the accuracy stays very low and the confusion matrix shows a single line, as if there was only one number shown.
+Two participants had this on firefox and the problem went away when they switched to chrome
+- Something with https over mobile networks
 - Extract common things from all routes pages: functions, components, slots ?
 - Error in console when resizing
 - Tighter typing